-Shipping cookies to a loved one is one of the best, kindest, and most sincere gifts that I can think of.
-Nothing is more special than receiving a box with special treats that you not only took the time to bake yourself, but also tenderly packaged in a box and got in the mail.
-That’s love.
+Cookies are one of the best, kindest, and most sincere gifts that I can think of.
+Nothing is more special than receiving a few special treats that someone not only took the time to make, but also wrapped up just for you.

 Proceed with caution when it comes to rolled-out cookies like gingerbread people or sugar cookies.
 If you plan to ship them, I suggest rolling them slightly thicker than you might otherwise.
 Also, use cookie cutter shapes that are fairly solid, like trees and hearts, as opposed to shapes with delicate parts that can snap off, like snowflakes or candy canes.